|Southern Comfort Wall

-To descend, scramble east down past a yucca and oak to a chain anchor at the top of the route, Five Easy Steps.
+To descend, scramble east down past a yucca and oak to a chain anchor at the top of Five Easy Steps.
 165' to the ground.
 A mid-point rap-anchor allows one to descend with a single 60m rope.
 Keep an eye out for these bolts to your left, on a nice ledge.

 Standard rack.
 The belay ledge under the roof has a single bolt.